SHUO-HUAI/raid6/README.md

 > git clone git@github.com:Shaowen310/raid6.git \
 > cd raid6

-Then there are three *_process.py files for a different function.
+Then there are three *_process.py files for different functions.
 Storage process and User process will interaction will the Main process.
 So you can run these three files on different machines, only need to know the IP of Main process.

 Run Main process by: